ShadowKV: KV Cache in Shadows for High-Throughput Long-Context LLM Inference

 \subsection{Accuracy Evaluation}

-We demonstrate that \Sys can reduce the GPU memory usage of the KV cache by $6\times$ while maintaining accuracy on a range of long-context tasks with a minimal sparse KV cache budget.

-\paragraph{Setup.} We choose four widely used long-context models for our evaluation: Llama-3-8B-1M \citep{gradllama}, GLM-4-9B-1M \citep{glm2024chatglm}, Llama-3.1-8B \citep{meta_llama_3_1}, and Yi-9B-200K \citep{ai2024yi}.
-We evaluate our approach on three challenging long-context benchmarks: RULER \citep{hsieh2024ruler}, LongBench \citep{bai2023longbench}, and Needle In A Haystack \citep{niah}, covering QA, multi-hop, reasoning, summarization, code completion.
-Needle In A Haystack is also tested on Phi-3-Mini-128K \citep{abdin2024phi} and Qwen2-7B-128K \citep{yang2024qwen2}.
-We set the chunk size to 8, the rank to 160, and the number of outliers to 48 for \Sys.

-\paragraph{Baselines.} We include two dynamic sparse attention methods as baselines: Quest \citep{tang2024quest} and Loki \citep{singhania2024loki}.
+We demonstrate that \Sys can reduce GPU memory usage of the KV cache by $6\times$ while maintaining accuracy on a range of tasks with a minimal sparse KV budget. \paragraph{Setup.} We choose four widely used long-context models for our evaluation: Llama-3-8B-1M \citep{gradllama}, GLM-4-9B-1M \citep{glm2024chatglm}, Llama-3.1-8B \citep{meta_llama_3_1}, and Yi-9B-200K \citep{ai2024yi}.
+We evaluate our approach on three challenging long-context benchmarks: RULER \citep{hsieh2024ruler}, LongBench \citep{bai2023longbench}, and Needle In A Haystack (NIAH) \citep{niah}, covering QA, multi-hop, reasoning, summarization, code completion\footnote{We include results for Yi-9B-200K and other models (e.g., Llama-3-70B-1M) in \cref{app:rebuttal_exp}.
+Needle In A Haystack is also tested on Phi-3-Mini-128K \citep{abdin2024phi} and Qwen2-7B-128K \citep{yang2024qwen2}.}.
+We set the chunk size to 8, the rank to 160, and the number of outliers to 48 for \Sys. \paragraph{Baselines.} We include three dynamic sparse attention methods as baselines: Quest \citep{tang2024quest}, Loki \citep{singhania2024loki}, and InfiniGen \citep{lee2024infinigen}.
 For all methods, we retain exact pre-filling and perform dynamic sparse attention during decoding, where the computation cost is set to 1/16 of full attention for selecting sparse KV pairs.
 We include two variants for each baseline: one where all the KV cache is offloaded, and another where only the value cache is offloaded.
 The former has similar latency to \Sys but a smaller sparse budget since \Sys only needs to fetch the value cache from the CPU.
 The latter aligns with the same sparse KV cache budget but significantly increases GPU memory usage.
-The latter one is marked as ``V only'' in the table.
+The latter one is marked as ``(V)'' in the table.

-\paragraph{RULER.} As shown in \cref{tab:ruler}, \Sys demonstrates excellent performance on 128K contexts.
-With a fixed sparse budget of 1.56\%, Loki and Quest experience performance degradation.
-In contrast, \Sys is more robust and even outperforms original full attention on certain tasks, such as variable tracking.
-For complex tasks like multi-document QA or multi-key needle retrieval, other methods suffer from significant performance degradation while \Sys does not.